JoonaSavela/Detecting-lane-lines-on-the-road/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale, then I applied gaussian blur with kernel size of 5 to the images.
+After that, I found the canny edges in the images, and applied a mask to the wanted area.
+Finally, I found the Hough lines from the edges, and combined the resulted images containing only those lines with the original images.
+All of these operations were made using the helper functions.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the `draw_lines()` function by splitting information of the left and right lane, i.e. the slopes as well as the x and y coordinates.
+I then calculated for both left and right lines the average slope, the average/middle point, and from those the intercept _b_ (_y=kx+b_), and used those to calculate the two end points for both of the lanes.
+Those points were used to draw the lines.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

 ![alt text][image1]